ToluAdekore/network-packet-analysis-lab/Checklist/wireshark-pcap-review-checklist.md

 # 🧠 PCAP Review Checklist (Wireshark-Focused)

-This checklist is based on the guide from InsaneCyber: [Mastering PCAP Review](https://insanecyber.com/mastering-pcap-review/).
 It’s designed to help you triage, analyze, and extract actionable insights from packet captures using **Wireshark + your brain**.

 ---